 If Affiliate Marketing is not for you, then search for other marketing companies.
-As I mentioned earlier, I’ve been receiving a lot of emails recently by different Influencer Marketing Companies asking me to join them.
+As I mentioned earlier, I’ve been receiving a lot of emails recently from different Influencer Marketing Companies asking me to join them.
 They work with specific brands to host special campaigns that are available to registered influencers to join.
-Compensation could be a product in kind, free service or monetary payment.
+Compensation could be a product in kind, free service, or monetary payment.
 I’ve actually joined every company I received emails from, out of curiosity.
-I wanted to know which brands they worked with, what kind of campaigns were available and to also see what kind of influencers have joined them.
+I wanted to know which brands they worked with, what kind of campaigns were available, and also see what kind of influencers have joined them.

 When working with companies on a collaboration, some things you need to pay close attention to: